The Play That Goes Wrong

 This is an important show to get to your seat early, both before Act 1 and again during intermission.
 And then pay attention.
 Everything that appears chaotic, before the house lights are even turned down, is of course scripted and part of the show.

-British humour is not for everyone, and I observed some patrons laughing from the start, some patrons taking longer to warm up, and some patrons who were not into it.
-You can watch one of the TV shows mentioned previously to find out if this your cup of tea.
+British humour is not for everyone, and you can watch one of the TV shows mentioned previously to find out if this your cup of tea.
 I find the writing in this series of shows to be brilliant, and you probably need to see the show multiple times in order to catch all that is going on.
-And as scripted as it is, no show - like any live performance - is exactly the same every night.

 See more show reviews from 2025.